-When the Fund's Sub-Advisor believes that market conditions are unfavorable for profitable investing, or when the Sub-Advisor is otherwise unable to locate attractive investment opportunities, the Fund's cash or similar investments may increase.
-In other words, the Fund does not always stay fully invested in stocks and bonds.
-Cash or similar investments generally are a residual - they represent the assets that remain after a portfolio manager has committed available assets to desirable investment opportunities.
-However, the Advisor or the Fund's Sub-Advisor may also temporarily increase the Fund's cash position to protect its assets or maintain liquidity.
+When the Funds' Sub-Advisor believes that market conditions are unfavorable for profitable investing, or when the Sub-Advisor is otherwise unable to locate attractive investment opportunities, a Funds' cash or similar investments may increase.
+In other words, the Funds do not always stay fully invested in stocks and bonds.
+Cash or similar investments generally are a residual-they represent the assets that remain after a portfolio manager has committed available assets to desirable investment opportunities.
+However, the Advisor or the Funds' Sub-Advisor may also temporarily increase a Fund's cash position to protect its assets or maintain liquidity.